nnn-gif/personalassistant/GPU_SUPPORT.md

 ## Troubleshooting

-### Windows GPU Not Detected
+### Windows GPU Acceleration
-1. Ensure NVIDIA drivers are installed (for CUDA)
+Windows users can get GPU acceleration through:
-2. Check that CUDA toolkit is installed
+1. Use Ollama with GPU support (recommended)
-3. Verify Vulkan runtime is available
+2. The system will automatically fall back to Ollama if LlamaCpp fails
-4. Check environment variables
+3. Ollama handles all GPU complexity internally

 ### macOS Metal Issues
 1. Verify macOS version is 10.13+